SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 disable_uboot_overlay_adc=1
 ###
 ```
-Be sure to keep the emmc line commented, since that's the root file system.
+Be sure to keep the emmc line is commented, since that's the root file system.

 Also, enable the universal overlay.
 This ensures the kernel has access to the hardware pin multiplexers.